 Note that both LocalConnectionOptions and the RemoteConnectionDescriptor can contain a list of codecs ordered by preference.
 When both are supplied, the gateway should adhere to the preferences provided in the LocalConnectionOptions.
 It should be noted, that the above procedure negotiates both encoding methods and packetization periods as opposed to just encoding methods.
-This is done to enable consistent local and farend QoS operation in the segmented QoS model used in PacketCable.
+This is done to enable consistent local and far-end QoS operation in the segmented QoS model used in PacketCable.
 In the case that a gateway supports more than one codec per endpoint, there are two options the gateway can use in deciding how many codecs it wants to support for that connection:

-- Gateway supports multiple codecs and can switch between different codecs in real-time.
+- 1. Gateway supports multiple codecs and can switch between different codecs in real-time.
 The gateway returns all negotiated codecs in the SDP media stream line and reserves the Least-Upper-Bound (LUB) as per the DQoS specification [12].
 The LUB is reserved to guarantee that a switch to any of these codecs will succeed.
-Multiple codecs in the m= line means the device must be ready to receive media packets from any of the negotiated codecs.
-As well, the gateway may send media packets from any of the negotiated codecs and switch between them as required. - 2.
+Multiple codecs in the m= line means the device must be ready to receive media packets from any of the negotiated codecs and switch between them as required. - 2.
 Gateway supports one or more codecs but cannot switch between different codecs in real-time.
 The gateway therefore negotiates and returns only one codec in the SDP media stream line, (optionally, gateway also puts additional supported codecs in the SDP 'X-pc-codecs' attribute) and reserves the bandwidth for the single negotiated codec in the media stream line as per the DQoS specification.
 With this method, a codec change must be initiated by the CMS in order to change codecs at which time the resulting change in bandwidth is re-established as per the DQoS specification.